waku-org/specs/standards/core/rln-contract.md

 ## Contract overview

-The contract MUST provide the following functionalities:
+Let us define membership-related functionalities (hereinafter, functionalities) as follows:
 - register a membership;
 - extend a membership;
 - erase a membership;
 - withdraw a deposit.

+The contract MUST provide the functionalities.

 A membership _holder_ is the entity that controls the secret associated with the respective RLN commitment.
 A membership _keeper_ is the sender (`msg.sender` in Solidity semantics) of the transaction that registered that membership.